drivendataorg/erdantic/README.md

 First, make sure that the data model classes that you want to include in your diagram are importable.
 This means the code with your models should either be available on your [`sys.path`](https://docs.python.org/3/library/sys_path_init.html) or installed into the same virtual environment as erdantic.

 The fastest way to produce a diagram like the above example is to use the erdantic CLI.
-Simply specify the full dotted path to your model and an output path.
+Simply specify the full dotted import path to your model and an output file path.
 The rendered format is interpreted from the filename extension.

 ```bash
 erdantic erdantic.examples.pydantic.Party -o diagram.png
 ```

-You can also import the erdantic Python library and use its functions.
+You can also import the erdantic Python library.
+This lets you inspect the diagram data and potentially modify it.
+You will have greater ability to customize the diagram in Python.

 ```python
 import erdantic as erd